 During annual Recert enrollment (November 1, 2018 through January 31, 2019), you will complete an online application.
 Payment is by credit card, ACH electronic check, or No Pass, No Pay code (if your employer participates in this program for Recert fees).

 We no longer offer paper forms.
-Our online Recert application for processing credit cards and electronic checks meets the highest industry standards for security, but you may also opt to print your online enrollment as an invoice and mail us a paper check or money order.
+Our online Recert application for processing credit cards and electronic checks meets the highest industry standards for security.
 When using credit cards and electronic checks, we protect the security of your information by using Secure Sockets Layer (SSL) software, which encrypts information you input.